adobe/aepsdk-core-ios/Documentation/EventHub/Contract.md

 ### Event hub:
 - Event hub itself is not accessible, you can interact with it through `MobileCore` class or Extension's API.
-- When initialize the event hub, the set of the extension class need to be passed to it.
-Currently we do not support dynmaically add or remove an extension.
+- When initializing the event hub, the set of the initial extension classes need to be passed to it.
-- Once all the extensions's `onRegistered()` have finished, the event hub is considered booted and it begins to distribue events to each extensiosn.
+- Once all the initial extensions's `onRegistered()` have finished, the event hub is considered booted and it begins to distribue events to every extensiosn.
+- Currently dynmaically adding or removing of extensions is not supported.

 In the following docs, assuming the events coming in the order of: